Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Can You Mount a TV to Just Drywall?

-You will need to buy a specially designed bracket to mount a TV to just drywall.
-Most TV wall brackets are designed for securing into wood studs in drywall, and you must not try and install these in a wall with no studs.
-However, a few mounts are made for studless drywall, so you just need to buy one of those.
+You will need to buy a specially designed bracket to mount a TV to drywall.
+Most TV wall brackets secure into wood studs in drywall, and you must not try and install these in a wall with no studs.
+However, a few mounts will attach to a studless drywall, so you can buy one of those.

 Can You Mount a TV without Damaging Walls?